×

 If you are new to the state, registration should occur within 30 days after you become a resident.
 In the case of a new car, it must be registered within 20 days of its purchase.

 The car dealership guides you through the registration if it’s a new car.
 This is not the case if you have purchased it from a private party or if you are new to the state.
-You will have to go to the local State of Secretary office with the following documents.
+You will have to go to the local State Secretary’s office with the following documents.

 • VSD 190, the application for vehicle transactions.
 This form is available offline at the SOS office and online